alkappe/people-list/README.md

-# 👀 people-list 🕵🏾‍♂️
+# 👀📄 people-list 🕵🏾‍♂️

 ## Functionality of the App
-In this app you can explore people and see their personal data in card mode:
+In this app you can visualize personal data as a list of cards.
+Features:
-- By typing a name in the search bar, the app is reactive to show the people filtered.
+- When the user types in the search bar, the list of cards is filtered in order to show only the cards having a matching username.
+When a search is performed, the list pagination resets to the first page.
-- The data displayed are: the name, the address, the country and the website
+- For each user the following data is shown: name, address, country and  website url.
-- The country is shown by calculating the provided latitude and longitude, for the reverse geocoding I use OpenStreetMap.
+- The country calculated by reverse geocoding the provided latitude and longitude, using Nominatim OpenStreetMap.
--
+- Search state is managed with Redux

-Enjoy it! 🍻
+Enjoy! 🍻
-This app is thought to be absolutely responsive, you can swipe the user's card to have a complete view of everything.
+This app is designed to be responsive, you can swipe the user's card to have a complete view of everything.

 ### Next steps

-- empty state per il loeader
+- Display an empty card state instead of a loading emoji
-- test
+- Jest tests
+- Automatically load the next page when the last card is swiped when in mobile mode

-### Thanks to
+### Troubleshooting
+Nominatim is rate limited, and it might refuse to perform a reverse geocoding operation.
+In this case the error is handled by showing a message inviting the user to reload the page and retry.### Thanks to

-https://manuelpinto.in for linear gradient animations on stored items.
+https://manuelpinto.in for linear gradient animations on card buttons.